vishu1912/Solar-gesture-app/README.md

 Handle "No Hand Detected" by slowly auto-rotating the planet.
 Prevent syntax errors by ensuring all Canvas contexts checks (if (!ctx) return) are strict."

-# Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+# Try it Out Here

-View your app in AI Studio: https://ai.studio/apps/drive/1rmu26zfuXcHxSIO_DJjrV84p4UD6fNvy
+Open app in AI Studio: https://ai.studio/apps/drive/1rmu26zfuXcHxSIO_DJjrV84p4UD6fNvy

-## Run Locally

-**Prerequisites:**  Node.js

-1. Install dependencies:
-   `npm install`
-2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
-3. Run the app:
-   `npm run dev`